bird and hike

 Temperature

 We usually think about high temperatures in the desert, but cold will get you too.
 During warm weather, wear light-colored clothing, hats, sunglasses, and sunscreen.
 During cooler weather, wear layers so that you can easily adjust the thickness of your insulation.
 It is easy to work up a sweat during cold weather, and then freeze when you stop to rest.
 Know the signs and symptoms of heat cramps (cramps), heat exhaustion (cool, moist, pale or red skin), heat stress (hot moist skin), heat stroke (hot dry skin), and hypothermia (cold clammy skin).
-One of the biggest problems with heat and cold stress is that it affects your brain and you don't recognize the problem -- so you need to watch out for your friends.
+One of the biggest problems with heat and cold stress is that it affects your brain such that you don't recognize the problem -- so you need to watch out for your friends.
 Treatment includes moving the affected person to a cool shaded area and drinking water.
 If heat exhaustion progresses, the body temperature continues to rise and the person may develop heat stroke, a serious condition that requires immediate emergency care.
 Pour water on your friends to cool them off, even if they don't want it.
 Two hikers died of the heat on June 20, 2003.
 Read More...

 Drinking Water